Sleep Regressions — What Are They, and When Will They End?

 - Clinginess to mom or dad and reluctance to be with different or new people

-All of this can add up to a difficult period of parenting.
 Less sleep for your baby obviously means less sleep for you, too.
-And at a time when her demands on you for comfort, nursing or eating, and attention during the day are HIGH.
+At a time when her demands on you for comfort, nursing or eating, and attention during the day are high, these sleep interruptions can equate to some tough moments of parenting.

 Sleep regressions usually last between 2-6 weeks.
 The good news is that most babies don’t experience every sleep regression between birth and 3 years old.
 Some developmental milestones are more exciting and more difficult than others for different babies.

 Sleep regressions don’t happen at exact ages but they do happen when babies start to change in some important ways developmentally.
 These developmental ‘leaps’ — as Wonder Weeks calls them — typically happen around specific ages.
-However, your child may experience them — and the sleep regression that comes with — at different times than other babies their age.
+However, your child may experience them at different times than other babies their age.

 4 Month Sleep Regression

 While not all babies will experience all the sleep regressions, most families find themselves struggling with frequent night wakings between their baby’s 4th and 5th months.
-In this developmental window your baby is starting to see themselves as separate from others – even you!
+In this developmental window your baby is starting to see themselves as separate from others — even you!
 This is also when their sleep patterns begin to change and their deep and light sleep cycles become more distinct.
 Without going into too much sleep science, your baby is likely sleeping in 45-50 minute cycles.
 Even babies who were sleeping well can start to struggle at the transition from light to deep or deep to light sleep.
 What does that mean?
-Frequent night wakings are really common during this sleep regression and you may find yourself holding, rocking, and shushing your baby A LOT to calm them down.
-Read more about the 4 month sleep regression, here.
+Frequent night wakings are really common during this sleep regression and you may find yourself holding, rocking, and shushing your baby often to calm them down.

 7 Month Sleep Regression

 The sleep regression that occurs between 6 and 7 months old is another one most babies experience in some way or another.
 Babies are making exciting developmental strides that you can see during this phase.
-Many 6-7 month olds are learning to sit up on their own and some may even begin creeping or crawling along on their belly.
+Many 6-7 month-olds are learning to sit up on their own and some may even begin creeping or crawling along on their belly.
 Their eating habits are changing as you begin to explore more solid foods and they start using their pincer grasp to pick food up and feed themselves.
-Read more about the 7 month sleep regression, here.

 9 Month Sleep Regression

 Just like at 6-7 months, the 8 to 9 month sleep regression is due to a lot of brain development.
 Your baby may be starting to crawl, scoot, and even pull themselves up to standing.
-Many babies at this age struggle at nap time and even in the night as they practice standing up in their crib but can’t yet get themselves back down.
+Many babies at this age struggle at nap time and even in the night as they practice standing up in their crib without knowing how to get down.
 Your baby is also beginning to put things into categories, which is the start of learning language.
 For example, they begin to know that something is a ball no matter what color or size it is.
-All of this is exciting and can keep even the calmest, mellowest babies up at night and also when they should be napping.
-Read more about the 9 month sleep regression, here.
+All of this is exciting and can keep even the calmest, mellowest babies up at night and during naptime.

 12 Month Sleep Regression

-Babies around 1 year are adding even more skills to their tool box.
+Babies around one year are adding even more skills to their tool box.
 The language that was just conceptual or just noise a few months ago is becoming recognizable to adults around them.
 They may be able to say ‘mama’ and ‘dada’ — though not always for the correct person — and even say one or two additional words.
 They’ll soon be able to walk and are practicing by pulling themselves up on EVERYTHING and even taking a few steps holding your hand or a piece of furniture.
 What does all of this have to do with their sleep?
 Your baby may be waking early from their naps or even refusing them altogether.
 Babies that were sleeping well through the night may be waking frequently again.
-Read more about the 12 month sleep regression, here.

 15 Month Sleep Regression